Phase 2 of The AnchorPoint Method

 Payroll Liability Correction

-Payroll liability accounts reconciled to actual filings - one of the most frequently mishandled areas in QuickBooks and a common source of balance sheet distortion.
+Payroll liability accounts reconciled to actual filings, one of the most frequently mishandled areas in QuickBooks and a common source of balance sheet distortion.

 Restoration of Reliable Financial Reporting

-The end goal of all repair work - an income statement and balance sheet that leadership can trust for business decisions and that supports accurate tax preparation.
+The end goal of all repair work: an income statement and balance sheet that leadership can trust for business decisions and that supports accurate tax preparation.

-The AnchorPoint Process
+The Repair Process

 How Cleanup & System Repair Is Executed